kreyssel/selenium2-visualdiff/README.md

         ...
     </plugins>

-And after all, embed *org.kreyssel.selenium.visualdiff.core.junit4.TakesScreenshotRule* in yout functional test:
+And after all, embed *org.kreyssel.selenium.visualdiff.core.junit4.TakesScreenshotRule* in your functional test:

     package org.kreyssel.selenium.visualdiff.it;